semgr8ns/semgr8s/docs/usage.md

 --8<-- "tests/demo/00_test-namespace.yaml"
 ```

-It is recommended to exclude cluster operation critical namespaces such `kube-system` to avoid interruptions.
+It is recommended to exclude cluster operation critical namespaces such as `kube-system` and `semgr8ns` to avoid interruptions.

 ### Testing